 Floriane Marie Nibakure.
 Founder and Executive Director

 Some of the members of our Community

 Floriane is a native of Rwanda and has lived in the US since 1988.
 She is fluent in Kinyarwanda, French and English and proficient in Swahili.
 Floriane has attended school in Belgium; has worked as a radio broadcaster; as a freelancer for UNDP and UNICEF; and worked as an English teacher at the American Embassy in Rwanda.
 In the US, she has worked for Pillsbury (now General Mills); the US Embassy in Ouagadougou; 3M; St. Jude Medical; St. Paul Companies and RBC Dain Rauscher.

-Arnaud Muhimpundu is a Supervisor of the Comprehensive Clinical Assessment Program at St. Vincent Catholic Charities and currently serves as the Vice Board Chair for Nibakure community Village.
+Arnaud Muhimpundu is a Supervisor of the Comprehensive Clinical Assessment Program at St. Vincent Catholic Charities and currently serves as the Director of Development for Nibakure community Village.
 Arnaud graduated in 2018 with a Master’s Degree in International Development from St. Mary University in Minnesota.